icra/uct-icra-model/README.md

   - All CO2 produced is stripped out.
   - Inorganic carbon is not included in the carbon balance over the AS reactor, because it's very small.
-  - The additional FeCl3 solution volume added for chemical P removal is considered ~0.
+  - The volume of added FeCl3 solution for chemical P removal is ~0.